bifrost-finance/bifrost/README.md

 Welcome,

 Bifrost is a Web3 derivatives protocol that provides decentralized cross-chain liquidity for staked assets.
-By leveraging on the cross-consensus message (XCM) it can provide cross-chain liquid staking services for polkadot relay chains, parachains, and heterogeneous chains bridged with polkadot.
+By leveraging on the cross-consensus message ([XCM](https://wiki.polkadot.network/docs/learn-xcm)) it can provide cross-chain liquid staking services for multiple chains.

+[Our mission](https://bifrost-finance.notion.site/7df6abf2acb54b398df75230e157c7da?v=02ecfe941c5242c3b5f8c77654512b80) is to provide standardized cross-chain interest-bearing derivatives for [Polkadot](https://polkadot.network) relay chains, parachains, and heterogeneous chains bridged with Polkadot.

-👉 *Discover the Bifrost project at [bifrost.finance](https://bifrost.finance/).*
+👉 *Discover the Bifrost at [bifrost.finance](https://bifrost.finance/).*
-👉 *Learn to use the Bifrost network with our [wiki](https://wiki.bifrost.finance/network).*
+👉 *Learn to use the Bifrost with our [wiki](https://wiki.bifrost.finance/).*
 <h4>🐣 Supported by</h4>

 <p align="left">